sophie-kiehl/MIP_280A4_Final_Project/report.md

 cd /home/data_for_classes/2022_MIP_280A4/final_project_datasets
 ```

-2. Copy files into directory with GitHub repository
+2. Copy files into directory with GitHub repository and them move into that directory

 ```
 cp Planococcus* ~/MIP_280A4_Final_Project

+cd ~/MIP_280A4_Final Project
 ```
 3. Push Illumina and Nanopore fastq files into GitHub repository